coderefinery/manuals/lesson-design.md

 Plan for mixed abilities.
 It's OK to have optional (basic) and advanced sections, as long as they are clearly labeled.

+Once you are done, update maintainer's and instructor's guides.

 ## Exercise types